alecadub/LostPaws/README.md

 ## LostPaws

-LostPaws is a simple prototype that let users find their lost pets!
+LostPaws is a simple prototype that help users find their lost pets!

 ### Team Members